mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_0/Exercises_0_01.md

 - What are the benefits of using classes here?
 - Why does the contact list have a fixed size?
 - How can you track which contact to overwrite next?

+---

+## First step
+Try thinking about what files you need to create and what will be included in each of them.
+This is how I organized them:

 <details>
 <summary>Click to expand information about file structure </summary>